raymondwcs/docker/comps381f/README.md

-# COMPS381F - Container Virtualization Using Docker [Reference]
+# COMPS381F - Container Virtualization Using Docker
 ## Introduction
 This tutorial shows you how to run an express.js server, which requires an older version of Node (version 4), using container virtualization.